WKLR

-WKLR (96.5 FM) is a classic rock formatted broadcast radio station licensed to Fort Lee, Virginia, serving Richmond and Petersburg in Virginia.
+WKLR (96.5 FM) is a classic rock formatted broadcast radio station licensed to Fort Gregg-Adams, Virginia, serving Richmond and Petersburg in Virginia.
 WKLR is owned and operated by SummitMedia.
 The station's studios and offices are located west of Richmond proper in unincorporated Chesterfield County, and its transmitter is located in Chester, Virginia.

 HD Radio

 WKLR is licensed by the FCC to broadcast in the HD Radio format, and broadcasts one HD subchannel: